 The research tax credit included wages paid to Shami and others in each of these years.
 The wages paid to Shami were $8,735,727, $7,988,310 and $9,529,639 for 2003, 2004 and 2005, respectively.

-The IRS evaluated the research tax credits and determined that the wages paid to Shami and others were not reasonable.
-The court limited its review to the wages paid to Shami and another employee.
+The IRS audited the research tax credits and determined that the wages paid to Shami and others were not reasonable.
+As a result, the IRS reduced the taxpayers research tax credits.

 The Research Tax Credit

 The research tax credit incorporates a reasonableness requirement by referencing Sec.
 174(e).
 This subsection was added to the Code in response to Driggs v.
 United States, 706 F. Supp.
 20 (N.D.
 Tex.
 1989).

 The court in Driggs had concluded that there was no reasonableness requirement for the amounts that are used to compute the research tax deduction.

 Section 174(e) provides that: